 When installing railing, there are two main ways to arrive at a fully installed railing.
 What are they and how do they differ?

-One way to finish installation of a mounted railing system is on sight welding.
+One way to finish installation of a mounted railing system is on-site welding.
 Typically, railing sections (that likely have been welded together before getting to the field) are welded between the railing’s post and the mount it is being attached to.
-By utilizing on-sight welding, there is some flexibility in terms of installation, as adjustments can be made in the field such as trimming to properly size the railing system or customizing the railing layout.
-However, on-sight welding generally means additional work, time, and permits on top of time allocated for mounting and other installation practices.
+By utilizing on-site welding, there is some flexibility in terms of installation, as adjustments can be made in the field such as trimming to properly size the railing system or customizing the railing layout.
+However, on-site welding generally means additional work, time, and permits on top of time allocated for mounting and other installation practices.

-Another option for a complete railing install is by using a prefabricated railing system.
+Another option for a complete railing install is to use a prefabricated railing system.
 There are two main types of prefabricated railing systems.
-The first is generally sized panels that will need to be trimmed in the field before being inserted into posts or bracketed to walls.
-Generally, these types of prefabricated systems do not save much time but labor is significantly lessened from a welded system.
+The first consists of generally sized panels that will need to be trimmed in the field before being inserted into posts or bracketed to walls.
+Typically, these types of prefabricated systems do not save much time but labor is significantly lessened from a welded system.

 The second type of prefabricated railing systems would be a fully customized system.
-In these instances, the manufacturer, typically based upon building plans or a drawing/sketch, will create an in house drawing in order to build the railing to the exact size needs of a jobsite.
+In these instances, the manufacturer uses building plans or a drawing to create an in-house drawing in order to build the railing to the exact size needs of a jobsite.
 Manufacturers will send out railing sections in the longest lengths that shipping allows, meaning all that needs done on a jobsite is simply anchoring the railing in place before stepping back and admiring your work.
-Critically, this type of prefabricated railing system will probably show more upfront/material cost than option 1 or a welded railing, but once labor is factored in, this often becomes the most cost-effective solution.
-This is a common aluminum railing solution.
+Critically, this type of prefabricated railing system will probably show more upfront/material cost than the previous option or a welded railing, but once labor is factored in this often becomes the most cost-effective solution.
+Prefabricated railing is a common aluminum railing solution.

 Prefabricated Railings allow for quick and easy installation.

-Different projects have different budgets and different needs, which means a different option may be ideal.
+Different projects have different budgets and different needs, which means that having options is ideal.
 Numerous factors need to be considered when determining what type of installation methodology, you plan to use.
 In general, most applications will ultimately be easiest to adhere to the needs of a project in a timely and cost-effective manner by utilizing a fully prefabricated solution.
-Superior Aluminum Products has years of experience providing fully prefabricated railing solutions, working hard to ensure each project installs simply and cleanly.
+Superior Aluminum Products has over 60 years of experience providing fully prefabricated railing solutions, working hard to ensure each project installs simply and cleanly.
 If a prefabricated railing solution interests you, get a railing quote now!